angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 What's happening here?

-* Gregor not only defines `ɵprov` but also `ɵfac` (the factory), which is usually created automatically by the Angular compiler.
+* The code from Gregor not only defines `ɵprov` but also `ɵfac` (the factory), which is usually created automatically by the Angular compiler.
-  He also prevents direct instantiation of the class with an early exception.
+  The code also prevents direct instantiation of the class with an early exception.
   If you're concerned about manual instantiation, keep this check.
-* Within the factory, he injects each dependency explicitly using `ɵɵinject`.
+* Within the factory, the code injects each dependency explicitly using `ɵɵinject`.
   In this case, it's our `BookRating` service.
   This supports direct constructor injection.
 * But caution: We have to list each dependency manually in the factory!